 Each student chooses a Research Advisory Committee (RAC), which comprises of the Research Advisor and at least two additional faculty members with relevant expertise in an allied field.
 At least two members of the committee must be faculty who hold primary appointments in the Department of Biological Sciences; the Research Advisor may be one of those two members.

 One committee member from another department or institution must be added to the Research Advisory Committee for the Thesis Defense, although the student is encouraged to include local, external members as early as possible to provide broader advice during their graduate career.
-The Guidelines on Doctoral Thesis Committees may be found on the Handbooks & Policies page.

 Step 5: Defending the Thesis Proposal

 The Thesis Proposal is defended in front of the RAC, which selects a chairperson (someone other than the Research Advisor) to oversee the Defense and to complete the Thesis Proposal Defense form.
 The passed examination Thesis Defense Proposal Form needs to be returned to the Director of Graduate Operations.